collective/icalendar/docs/security.rst

     GitHub notifies us of their decision.
 -   Assuming it is compliant, we then publish our Security Advisory on GitHub, which triggers the next steps.
 -   GitHub will publish the CVE to the CVE List.
--   GitHub will broadcast our Security Advisory via the `GitHub Advisory Database <https://github.com/advisories`_.
+-   GitHub will broadcast our Security Advisory via the `GitHub Advisory Database <https://github.com/advisories>`_.
 -   GitHub will send `security alerts <https://docs.github.com/en/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/about-alerts-for-vulnerable-dependencies>`_ to all repositories that use our package (and have opted into security alerts).
     This includes Dependabot alerts.
 -   We will make a bug-fix release.
 -   We will send an announcement through our usual channels:

-    - The GitHub release
+    - The :ref:`Changelog`
-    - The GitHub discussions
+    - The GitHub releases of ``icalendar``
-    - The `Plone Community Forum <https://community.plone.org/>`_
+    - If possible also `Plone's Security Announcements <https://plone.org/security/announcements>`_

 -   We will provide credit to the reporter or researcher in the vulnerability notice.